lj-ditrapani/production-simulator/readme.txt

   (assume python and sh)
 - should qunit and rhino be added to .gitignore?
 - make js/utils a seperate project and submodule?
+    - write in CoffeeScript and add unit tests
+- get rid of sim_js.html?
+Not used in testing anymore and broken.
 - Create functional tests
     Although we have unit tests for the internal logic, it would be nice to have user-level functional tests to verify that